 - Family History.
 People with a family history of AMD are more likely to develop it themselves.

 Early AMD has no treatments.
-Doctors may suggest lifestyle changes such as healthy diet, more exercise or avoiding smoking.
+Doctors may suggest lifestyle changes such as healthy diet, more exercise, avoiding smoking or AREDS II vitamins.
 This may help prevent AMD progression and vision loss.
 For intermediate to late AMD, a supplement regimen may be helpful in slowing progression of AMD.